Iwami Kagura 石見神樂

 The best and most authentic location to see Iwami Kagura is at a local shrine festival usually held in October or November after the rice has been harvested.
 Continuing all night until midnight or dawn, this is the most intimate and memorable way to experience the tradition.

 If you are here at other times of the year, Iwami Kagura is now performed at summer festivals, cherry blossom festivals, Obon dance festivals and other events and gatherings throughout the year.

 Many of the small hot spring resorts in the region like Yunotsu or Arifuku put on short performances, usually on a Saturday night, to introduce Iwami Kagura to their guests.

-Most towns in the region hold annual kagura competitions where up to ten different groups are invited to perform one dance each.
+Most towns in the region hold annual kagura competitions where several groups are invited to perform dances.
 Competition between groups is fierce and local audiences are knowledgeable and critical, so great effort is made to put on a winning performance.
 Held in auditoriums and large halls, these competitions give you the chance to see a wide variety of dances and different styles in one place.

 * The information on this page may be subject to change due to COVID-19.